Card Deck Project

 How: Pixel art hand-drawn in Aesprite, using a Wacom pen tablet and occasional photo reference.

-The illustrations are all based on personal experiences— places I've hiked, quiet moments I've enjoyed, and beautiful things I've seen.
+The illustrations are all based on personal experiences— places I've hiked, quiet moments I've enjoyed, architecture I love, and beautiful things I've seen.

 I'm adding a subtle "rotation indicator" to each card that shows which direction it's facing, which should allow for some interesting game design possibilities that typical decks don't have.
 The indicators aren't quite finished, so they aren't shown on the mockups on this page.